 In Chapter 21st of Charaka chikitsa this drug is also mentioned.

 In Shushruta samhita sahaarirasthan this herb is mentioned.

 - Ginger is a best appetizer, it improves taste and relieves anorexia.

-- It is also useful in heart disease.
+- Useful in heart disease.

 - It is anti-inflammatory in nature it helps to reduce swelling and edema.